-For nearly as long movies have been made, film-goers have been engrossed by detective films.
+For nearly as long as films have been made, cinema-goers have been engrossed by detective movies.
 From noir classics to modern day mystery-thrillers, the love for these movies has only grown over time.
-These 12 films run the gambit of time and subject matter to stand as some of the best detective movies ever made.
+The following 17 films vary vastly in era, place, and subject matter, but stand as some of the best detective movies ever made.

 The Thin Man (1934)